Fundraising

 National Charities

-Nationally, Young Lives vs Cancer is supported through our non-uniform days and a bike collection event in December to support Cyclists Fighting Cancer.
-We also participate in Christmas Jumper Day for Save the Children too, (though this was not one of our official nominated charities!).
+Nationally, we support Young Lives vs Cancer through non-uniform days and an annual bike collection in December in aid of Cyclists Fighting Cancer.
+We also take part in Christmas Jumper Day for Save the Children—a fun and meaningful way to raise awareness and funds.

 International Charities